3 Key Factors of Classification Compliance

-However, as the use of independent talent grows, businesses need to adjust the way they manage their workforce—compliance must go hand-in-hand with independent contractor engagement.
-Without proper management of independent contractors, you can run the risk of worker misclassification, which can lead to audits, fines, penalties, and lawsuits.
-Here are three important things to know about independent contractor compliance.
+However, as the use of independent talent grows, businesses must also adjust the way they manage their workforce—compliance goes hand-in-hand with independent contractor engagement.
+Without proper management of independent contractors, you can run the risk of worker misclassification, which can lead to audits, fines, penalties, lawsuits, and more.

-1. Worker Status is Not Always Clear
+1. Worker Status is Complex and Changing

 Even so, it is important for organizations to follow federal, state, and local laws as closely as possible in order to minimize their exposure to misclassification liability.
 Because worker classification can be so complex, many organizations decide to work with a third party to help reduce engagement risk and ensure proper classification.

-2. Degree of Control Differentiates Independent Contractors from Employees
+2. Degree of Control Is Crucial

 Degree of control is one of the many differences between engaging an independent contractor and hiring an employee.
 When you engage an independent contractor, you are starting a business-to-business relationship.
 Independent contractors are tasked with managing both the process and outcome of their contract; how they conduct the work needed to produce the agreed-upon results is entirely up to them.

 For example, independent contractors decide where, when, and how they conduct their work.
-They are free to openly market their services, and may take on work for additional clients even when working on a project for your company.
+They are free to openly market their services and may take on work for additional clients even when working on a project for your company.

-3. Misclassification Can Be Costly
+3. Worker Misclassification is Costly

-Correct worker classification is important because employers are not responsible for providing common benefits such as health care options, unemployment insurance, or minimum wage to independent contractors.
+Correctly classifying workers is important because employers are not responsible for providing common benefits such as health care options, unemployment insurance, or minimum wage to independent contractors.
 Typically, misclassification stems from the economic and business advantages of using independent talent, combined with the grey area of competing legal guidance (as described above).

 If the IRS finds that your business has misclassified workers, you may be liable for paying fines and penalties, or find your company caught up in an expensive lawsuit.
 Not only can misclassification hurt your finances, but it can also damage the long-term reputation of your company if negative publicity leads to customer mistrust.

 One of the best ways to remain compliant is to have a program in place for engaging and managing independent contractors.
 A program will account for laws applicable to your particular industry and state, outline company-wide policies and procedures, and put legal safeguards in place to minimize misclassification risk.
-Firms like MBO Partners that specialize in independent contractor engagement can create a personalized program for your organization, providing peace of mind, legal protection, and making your company an attractive place for independent contractors to work and return to work in the future.
+Firms like MBO specialize in independent contractor engagement can create a personalized program for your organization, providing peace of mind, legal protection, and making your company an attractive place for independent contractors to work and return to work in the future.